-Social Worker Job Description
+Social Worker

-Employer: The Leona Group

 Job Title: Social Worker

-Department: School

-FLSA Status: Non-Exempt

-Reports to: School Leader and or designee

 Required: Criminal background checks, unprofessional conduct checks and fingerprinting will be conducted in accordance with State law.

 The primary focus of the school social worker is to assist students whose emotional/social problems interfere with their ability to obtain maximum benefit from the educational program.
 The social worker may also act as a liaison between parents/guardians, school, and public or private agencies responsible for student care and services in order to assist parents in taking advantage of services available in the school and community.